firebug/dev-system/README.md

 **Status: DEV**

-This project integrates various Firebug sub-projects into a cohesive development system.
+This project integrates various Mozilla and specifically [Developer Tools](https://developer.mozilla.org/en-US/docs/Tools) & [Firebug](https://github.com/firebug) related projects into a cohesive development system.

-The goal is to provide a super fast way for new contributors to get started with the Firebug development stack and contribute to it.
+The goal is to provide a super fast way for developers to get started with the complete Firebug development stack, build applications using it and contribute to it.

 Requirements